pavan-kumar-v-pkv/CreditRelief/README.md

 ## Important Details (for clarification)

+* **Billing Generation**:
   * Bills are generated every 30 days after loan disbursement.
-* When billing is generated:
+  * Cron job (Celery Beat) automatically triggers billing daily.
+  * Manual billing can also be triggered using `python manage.py generate_bills`.
+* **Billing Amount**:
-  * Due amount (min_due) is exactly equal to the EMI shown during loan application.
+  * Due amount (min_due) = EMI shown at loan application.
+  * No extra hidden charges or recalculations.
-* This ensures:
+* **Interest Calculation**:
-  * `/api/apply-loan/` EMI and billing amounts match exactly.
-* At the time of testing, only 1 EMI will be visible in the system.
-  * Subsequent EMIs will appear only after 60 days, 90 days, etc., according to 30-day billing cycle.
-(Have to run `python manage.py generate_bills` manually again)
-  * This can be updated.
-* Interest Rate is treated directly as monthly as per assignment expectations.
-(12% → 0.12 after dividing by 100)
+  * Interest Rate is treated monthly as per assignment.
+  * 12% → 0.12 directly (divide by 100 once).
 * Partial Payments:
-  * Allowed.
+  * Partial payments are accepted.
-  * Remaining due amount shown in API response.
+  * Remaining due is shown properly in `/api/make-payment/` and `/api/get-statement/`.
-* Transactions CSV:
+* **Statement Behavior**:
+  * If full EMI is not paid, upcoming_transactions show the pending amount.
+  * Once full EMI is cleared, the billing entry moves to past_transactions.
+  * Clear segregation between pending and paid bills.
+* **Credit Score Calculation**:
-  * Aadhar ID provided during registration should match an entry in the `transactions.csv` file.
+  * Based on provided `transactions.csv` file.
-  * Otherwise, default credit score = 300 (loan rejected if score < 450).

-* When a user makes a partial payment for a billing cycle, the entire billing amount (min_due) will continue to appear under upcoming_transactions in /api/get-statement/.
-* Partial payments are recorded internally but the due amount displayed remains the full EMI amount until it is fully paid.
+  * If aadhar_id matches, credit score is calculated.
+  * If no matching transaction found, default score is 300.
+  * Minimum credit score needed to apply for a loan: 450.

+### Important Testing Behavior (Clarification)

+* After partial payment, `/api/get-statement/` shows the remaining amount dynamically.
+* Until full EMI is paid, it stays in `upcoming_transactions`.
-* Only after full payment of the billing’s min_due, the billing entry moves to past_transactions.
+* Only after full EMI is paid, it moves to `past_transactions`.
-* This ensures billing and due tracking is clean, simple, and avoids confusion with partial EMIs.
-* This behavior is designed based on Bright Money assignment PDF: "All due amounts must be repaid within the specified tenure."
+* Bills for next month will appear only after 30 more days (next billing cycle).

 ---